Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 | Updated&nbsp;&nbsp;&nbsp;&nbsp; | Description
 | ----       | ---
 | 2022-01-21 | Discussed possible solutions, discussed the difference between MDS and GBFS.
-Gosharing will think about an solution.
+GO Sharing will think about a solution.
 | 2022-01-19 | We clarified that we need 1 feed for NL, as we can not load both Eindhoven _and_ NL including Eindhoven
 | 2022-01-19 | GO Sharing notifies us that Eindhoven did not see the updated feed
 | 2022-01-18 | Gemeente Eindhoven asks if feed inaccuracies are solved (no)